 Pro Tip: Travel nurses make the most money in New York and the least in North Carolina.
 Know travel nurse salary by state to get the highest-paying jobs.

 When making a resume in our builder, drag & drop bullet points, skills, and auto-fill the boring stuff.
 Spell check?

-will score your resume and tell you exactly how to make it better.
+will score your resume and tell you Zety’s resume builder exactly how to make it better.
 6. Add Extras to Your Travel Nurse Resume

 Who are you as a person?
 The charge nurse wants to know.
 Have you got tons of energy and are you great to work with?
 You can answer “yes” by adding a few bonus sections to your resume for travel nurse jobs.

+What Are the Key Sections in a Resume?
 7. Write a Cover Letter for Your Traveling Nurse Resume

 Should you write a cover letter for travel nurse resumes?
 Every time.
 Without a resume cover page, the charge nurse might think you’re applying to 100 RN jobs a day.
 With a cover letter, he can see you care about this job.

-The structure of a cover letter matters.
+structure of a cover letter matters.